 Curiosities about Pietrasanta

-- The famous Colombian artist and sculptor Fernando Botero fell in love with Pietrasanta and he bought a house here.
-He uses to spend a few months a year in Tuscany.
+• The famous Colombian artist and sculptor Fernando Botero fell in love with Pietrasanta and he bought a house here.
+He used to spend a few months a year in Tuscany.

-- In the summer of 2017, the sky over Via Mazzini and Via Garibaldi is invaded by thousands of floating colored umbrellas.
+• In the summer of 2017, the sky over Via Mazzini and Via Garibaldi was invaded by thousands of floating colored umbrellas.

 If you like it, pin it for Later!